leosid-dev/scratch/README.md

  ```bash
  make run
  ```
   - Get the statistics of the generated ELF using Riscv Application Profiler using the below command.
+Keep in mind to modify .yaml with correct ISA string ( in ```source_makefile.inc```)

   ```bash
   make erap